DelarioNance/qb-practice-simulator/README.md

 - **DuBose Tuller** and **Shahin Ahmadi**, for co-working on the QB Practice Simulator
 - **Dr. Hammurabi Mendes**, for teaching Davidson College's Fall 2023 iteration of CSC 353 (Database Systems), for giving advice on how to design the project's database schema, and for providing a template on creating full-stack web apps with JavaScript
 - **ChatGPT** and **Microsoft Copilot**, for providing CSS snippets for styling and for answering questions about JavaScript syntax
-- **QB Reader**, for providing the API used to generate random tossups during matches
+- **Geoffrey Wu**, for creating the QBReader website whose API was used in this project to generate random tossups during matches